veraleitaodev/veraleitaodev/README.md

 ## HI! 👋🏻

 I am a Full Stack Developer.
 When I'm not developing, I am most likely hiking, travelling or sticking needles (I'm also an acupuncturist)!

+- 🌱 I’m currently learning how to use elasticsearch!
+I'm very interested in building Flask and Django API and integrating these to data analysis.
+Looking forward to know all about this and update my list of skills!

 ---